flutter/website/get-started/test-drive.md

    1. Use the `flutter create` command to create a new project:
    {% commandline %}
-   cd /users/Obiwan/projects/
-   flutter create hello_flutter
+   flutter create myapp
-   cd hello_flutter
+   cd myapp
    {% endcommandline %}

 The above command creates a Flutter project directory called `myapp` that contains a simple demo app that uses [Material Components](https://material.io/guidelines/).

-In the project directory, the code for your app is in `myapp/lib/main.dart`.
+In the project directory, the code for your app is in `lib/main.dart`.

 ## Run the app

    * Check that an Android device is running.
-If none is shown, go back to step 2.
+If none are shown, see [setup](/get-started/install/).
    {% commandline %}
    flutter devices
    {% endcommandline %}
-   * Run the app with the `flutter run command`:
+   * Run the app with the `flutter run` command:
    {% commandline %}
    flutter run
    {% endcommandline %}
    * If everything works, after the app has been built, you should see your starter app on your device or simulator:<br>
       ![Starter App on Android](/images/flutter-starter-app-android.png)